RylanSchaeffer/rylanschaeffer.github.io/collections/_others_research/kulis_jordan_2012_dp_means.md

 ---
 layout: post
-title: Kulis and Jordan (ICML 2012)
+author: Kulis and Jordan (ICML 2012)
+title: Revisiting k-means: New Algorithms via Bayesian Nonparametrics
 date: 2021-02-07
 tags: dirichlet-process k-means clustering bayesian-nonparametrics
 ---

-# Revisiting k-means: New Algorithms via Bayesian Nonparametrics

 One limitation of k-means clustering is that the number of clusters must be specified in advance.
 Here, Kulis and Jordan show that